SpaceHey: Reception

 The platform has been well received as it exerts little social pressure on users.
 Upworthy writer Todd Perry wrote: "The site doesn't have any algorithms, news-feed, or like-buttons.
 So that means you get to see everything as it happens in real-time and there's no need to worry about how many likes your bulletin received.
 The site is also highly concerned with privacy and careful about the information it shares with third-parties."

-Spacehey received criticism for its overly simplistic spam protection; in one example, Canadian journalist Clive Thompson wanted to indicate in his profile that he was interested in the work of the American poet Emily Dickinson, but as an instance of the so-called Scunthorpe problem, his entry was blocked by the system because it included the word "dick".
+In its first years of operation, SpaceHey has received criticism for its overly simplistic spam protection; in one example, Canadian journalist Clive Thompson wanted to indicate in his profile that he was interested in the work of the American poet Emily Dickinson, but as an instance of the so-called Scunthorpe problem, his entry was blocked by the system because it included the word "dick".
 Thompson, however, took this "incident" with humor.